celo-org/SocialConnect/asv2/privacy.md

 );
 ```

-You can increase the quota on your account by making a payment to the [`OdisPayments` contract](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/identity/OdisPayments.sol)
+You can increase the quota on your account by making a payment to the [`OdisPayments` contract](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/identity/OdisPayments.sol).
+The cost per quota is 0.001 cUSD.

-TODO: what is the cost per quota?

 ### Authentication